Generative Compositional Augmentations for Scene Graph Prediction: Introduction

 Predicting compositions of objects and the relationships between them from images is part of the scene graph generation (SGG) task.
-The inferred scene graph (SG)~\cite{johnson2015image} can be used directly for downstream tasks at the intersection of vision and language, such as VQA~\cite{zhang2019empirical,NSM2019,cangea2019videonavqa,lee2019visual,hildebrandt2020scene,damodaran2021understanding}, image captioning~\cite{yang2019auto, gu2019unpaired,li2019know,wang2019role,milewski2020scene}, retrieval~\cite{johnson2015image,belilovsky2017joint,tang2020unbiased,tripathi2019compact,schroeder2020structured} and others~\cite{agarwal2020visual,xu2020survey}.
-Due to a long tail data distribution, the SGG task is challenging, with the inevitable appearance of zero-shot (ZS) compositions (triplets) of objects and relationships at test time, e.g. ``cup on surfboard'' (Figure~\ref{fig:motivation}).
-The results using the recent Total Direct Effect (TDE) method~\cite{tang2020unbiased} show a severe drop in ZS recall highlighting the extreme challenge of compositional generalization.
-This might appear surprising given that the marginal distributions in the entire scene graph dataset (e.g. Visual Genome~\cite{krishna2017visual}) and the ZS subset are very similar (Fig.~\ref{fig:predicates}).
-More specifically, the predicate and object categories that are frequent in the entire dataset, such as `on', `has', `of' and `man', `person', `tree' \textit{also dominate} among the ZS triplets.
+SGG is important, because accurately inferred scene graphs can improve downstream results in tasks, such as VQA~\cite{zhang2019empirical,NSM2019,cangea2019videonavqa,lee2019visual,shi2019explainable,hildebrandt2020scene,damodaran2021understanding}, image captioning~\cite{yang2019auto, gu2019unpaired,li2019know,wang2019role,milewski2020scene}, retrieval~\cite{johnson2015image,belilovsky2017joint,tang2020unbiased,tripathi2019compact,schroeder2020structured} and others~\cite{agarwal2020visual,xu2020survey}.
+However, inferring scene graphs accurately is challenging due to a long tail data distribution and inevitable appearance of zero-shot (ZS) compositions (triplets) of objects and relationships at test time, \eg~``cup on surfboard'' (Figure~\ref{fig:motivation}).
+The SGG results using the recent Total Direct Effect (TDE) method~\cite{tang2020unbiased} show a severe drop in ZS recall highlighting the extreme challenge of compositional generalization.
+This might appear surprising given that the marginal distributions in the entire scene graph dataset (\eg~Visual Genome~\cite{krishna2017visual}) and the ZS subset are very similar (Fig.~\ref{fig:predicates}).
+More specifically, the predicate and object categories that are frequent in the entire dataset, such as `on', `has' and `man', `person' \textit{also dominate} among the ZS triplets.
 For example, both ``cup on surfboard'' and ``bear has helmet'' consist of frequent entities, but represent extremely rare compositions (Fig.~\ref{fig:motivation}).
-This strongly suggests that the challenging nature of correctly predicting ZS triplets does not directly stem from the imbalance of predicates (or objects), as commonly viewed in the previous SGG works, where the models attempt to improve mean (or predicate-normalized) recall metrics~\cite{chen2019knowledge, dornadula2019visual,tang2019learning,zhang2019graphical,tang2020unbiased,chen2019scene,zareian2020bridging,yan2020pcpl}.
-Therefore, this motivates us to focus on compositional generalization and associated zero- and few-shot metrics.
+This strongly suggests that the challenging nature of correctly predicting ZS triplets does not directly stem from the imbalance of predicates (or objects), as commonly viewed in the previous SGG works, where the models attempt to improve mean (or predicate-normalized) recall metrics~\cite{chen2019knowledge, dornadula2019visual,tang2019learning,zhang2019graphical,tang2020unbiased,chen2019scene,zareian2020bridging,lin2020gps,zareian2020learning,yan2020pcpl}.
+Therefore, we focus on compositional generalization and associated zero- and few-shot metrics.\looseness-1